- What is digital transformation?

 If you’ve been running a successful business for a couple of years now, then you know that executing any operational process is extremely time-consuming.
 In a world where time is a luxury, you just cannot afford to spend precious time on redundant processes — operational or otherwise.
 By using digitalisation and cutting edge, new-age technology, business operations such as communication, data storage, and analytics can become more adaptable and collaborative, in turn, maximising results.

 2. Increases overall efficiency

-Because all your processes are now streamlined, thanks to digitization, you no longer have to worry about unexpected bottlenecks.
-Digital processes allow the quick flow of inter-departmental information, eliminates redundant tasks and improves the overall efficiency of the business.
+Because all your processes are now streamlined, thanks to digitalisation, you no longer have to worry about unexpected bottlenecks.
+Digital processes allow the quick flow of inter-departmental information, eliminates redundant tasks, and improves the overall efficiency of the business.

 This, in turn, also helps reduce the operational costs that are associated with complex, time-consuming workflows.
 The digital transformation of business prevents the bottleneck of data and information.
 Also, streamlined processes and increased efficiency means that the workflows can be adjusted quickly and easily, based on the changing priorities and goals of your business.

 With digital transformation comes a strong customer base, increased customer engagement, efficient processes, and automated workflows.
 And that’s why it’s no surprise that companies that implement digitalisation find it easier to grow and expand.

 For instance, an organisation that has no online presence whatsoever probably generates sales through retail stores and word of mouth.
 However, by building an optimised and robust website, the business will be able to attract more customers than before.
 This means that they now have more opportunities to promote their products, generate more sales, and in turn, reap profits.
 Further, by tracking the behavioural patterns and feedback of their existing customers, they can create more products that appeal to their clientele and scale their business accordingly.